Organ Awards

 Facilities and Finances

 The Chapel organ is a modern tracker instrument built in 1981 by Johannes Klais of Bonn.
 It is a versatile three–manual instrument, containing a few ranks from the previous Walker organ.
 The College has a new model B Steinway concert grand, and a two–manual harpsichord by Mackinnon & Waitzman, after Danzelague of 1711.
+We have recently signed a contract for a new instrument by Frobenius to replace our current organ, this will be constructed during 2027/8.

 Some background